AdobeDocs/experience-manager-65.en/help/assets/video.md

 When selecting a bitrate encoding, there are two types you can choose:

-* **[!UICONTROL Constant Bitrate Encoding]** (CBR) - During CBR encoding, the bitrate or the number of bits per second is kept the same throughout the encoding process.
+* **[!UICONTROL Constant Bitrate Encoding]** (CBR) - During CBR encoding, the bitrate, or the number of bits per second is kept the same throughout the encoding process.
 CBR encoding persists the set data rate to your setting over the entire video.
 Also, CBR encoding does not optimize media files for quality but does save on storage space.
   Use CBR if your video contains a similar motion level throughout the entire video.
 CBR is most commonly used for streaming video content.
 See also [Using custom-added video encoding parameters](/help/assets/video-profiles.md#using-custom-added-video-encoding-parameters).

 * **[!UICONTROL Variable Bitrate Encoding]** (VBR) - VBR encoding adjusts the data rate down and to the upper limit you set, based on the data required by the compressor.
-This means that during a VBR encoding process the bitrate of the media file dynamically increases or decreases depending on the media files bitrate needs.
+This functionality means that during a VBR encoding process the bitrate of the media file dynamically increases or decreases depending on the media files bitrate needs.
   VBR takes longer to encode but produces the most favorable results; the quality of the media file is superior.
 VBR is most commonly used for http progressive delivery of video content.

-When should you use VBR versus CRB?
+When do you use VBR versus CRB?
-When it comes to selecting VBR versus CBR, it is almost always recommended that you use VBR for your media files.
-VBR provides higher quality files at competitive bitrates.
+When selecting VBR versus CBR, it is almost always recommended that you use VBR for your media files.
+VBR provides higher-quality files at competitive bitrates.
 When you use VBR, be sure you use with two-pass encoding, and set the maximum bitrate to be 1.5x the target video bitrate.

-When you choose a video encoding preset, take into account the target end user’s connection speed.
+When you choose a video encoding preset, remember the target end user’s connection speed.
 Choose a preset with a data rate that is 80 percent of that speed.
 For example, if the target end user’s connection speed is 1000 Kbps, the best preset is one with a video data rate of 800 Kbps.

 This table describes the data rate of typical connection speeds.